The Call for Venues for State of the Map (SotM) 2024 is now open! Build a team, shape your idea, and submit your proposal to host SotM 2024!

 - Announcement of venue 2024: August 2023

-Looking for some help?
-The SotM Working Group is available for any fruther clarificication!
-We encourage you to contact us on email@example.com as early as possible so that we can provide guidance, if required.
+The SotM Working Group is available for any further clarifications!
+Please contact via email: sotm [at] openstreetmap.org as early as possible so that we can provide guidance, if needed.

 SotM Organising Committee

 Sign up for event updates and follow us @sotm!